Top 10 Football Books

-America's Game: The Epic Story of How Pro Football Captured a Nation is a great book that captures the growing popularity of American football from the World War II era to the 1980s and 1990s.
+America's Game: The Epic Story of How Pro Football Captured a Nation is a great book that captures the growing popularity of American football from the World War II era to the 1980s and 90s.
 It explores how football went from being a low priority when considering sports to essentially being a sacred game.
-In addition to becoming more popular in the post war era, the league also fell under better management and became a game that would be great for television and the modern age.
-This is a top book to read for those looking for a better understanding of football's development in America.
+In addition to becoming more popular in the post-war era, the league also fell under better management and became a game that would be great for television and the modern age.
+This is a top book to read for those looking for a better understanding of football’s development in America.

 6. Billy Lynn's Long Halftime Walk

 Billy Lynn's Long Halftime Walk is a novel written by Ben Fountain, winner of the National Book Critics Circle Award for Fiction.
-This book spans over a single day, specifically that of the NFL's Thanksgiving Day showcase with the Dallas Cowboys.
+This book spans over a single day, specifically that of the NFL’s Thanksgiving Day showcase with the Dallas Cowboys.
 It starts by analyzing the pregame tour of the stadium and ends with the post game rundown.
-He focuses mainly on the halftime show and speaks of it as ridiculous and out of place.
+Fountain focuses mainly on the halftime show and speaks of it as ridiculous and out of place.
 The audience is challenged to think about whether the game has been turned into a giant advertisement.
-Fountain captures both America's focus on the sport as well as the desire for a show.
+Fountain captures both America’s focus on the sport as well as a football fan’s desire for a show.

 7. A Thinking Man's Guide to Pro Football